michaelmanko/michaelmanko.github.io/README.md

-This website consists of basic code written in HTML, CSS, and JavaScript
+This website consists of basic code written in HTML, CSS, and JavaScript.
+Feel free to copy and manipulate it as you wish, all that I ask if that you remove my personal information before hosting.

+NOTE: Snippets of code were gathered from online resources such as Stack Overflow, GitHub, and ChatGPT.